If you're looking for a cheap or free open source ecommerce platform, you've come to the right place.

 1. WooCommerce (On WordPress)

-WooCommerce is a WordPress plugin, so you'll have to install WordPress (open source) on your host, then install the WooCommerce plugin onto your site.
 It automatically turns any WordPress website into a fully functional online store, with inventory management, coupons, and product pages.

 - The plugin is free to download and install.
 Many stores don't need anything more than the plugin.